BrcRs/truck-stack-item-optimization/Modelisation.md

 Detailed general approach:

 1. Setup a linear relaxation of the original MILP for the given instance
-2. Compute the value of the worst case.
+2. Compute the value of the worst case of the not relaxed original MILP.
 3. Setup the master problem with the following objective function: min     z subject to